 I love the tango of the briny capers and olives with the sweet brown sugar and prunes, the tangy vinegar, the bright wine and the yeasty, nutty sherry.
 They all harmonize to become much greater than the sum of their parts.

 I served the chicken with roasted green beans and buttered egg noodles.
 Couscous, rice, or pumpkin mashed potatoes would also have been great to soak up the sauce.

 I served the chicken with the Harvest White Blend from Llano Estacado Winery in Lubbock, Texas.
 It’s 68 percent Sauvignon Blanc and 32% Chenin Blanc.
 It’s the wine I used in the dish as well, and it was great in both applications.

 Remember years ago when Oprah gushed over Chicken Marbella?!
 I have been making it ever since.
 I love the sweet and tangy flavor of this dish and Mediterranean flavors really “float my boat”.

 This recipe is easy, looks great and can easily be doubled, to feed a crowd.
 Many items can be found in your pantry, making it economical to make.
 With this specific recipe, I appreciated the addition of sherry, which I love to cook with.
 Overall, this recipe nails it, especially if you have a pallet similar to mine!

-I served the chicken over brown rice and served sautéed broccolini alongside it.
+I served the chicken over brown rice and served skillet-charred broccolini alongside it.

 While not markedly different from the original, this modern version of chicken Marbella remains a great hands-off dinner.
 The walnut oil didn’t change the flavor much, but the fresh oregano at start and finish, lower amount of sugar and extra salty ingredients were welcome.

-We served this with baked lemon and garlic quinoa, which was perfect for soaking up the briny sweet sauce, and steamed broccoli.
+We served this with baked quinoa with lemon and parsley, which was perfect for soaking up the briny sweet sauce, and steamed broccoli.